berkay-cetin07/DSA-210Proj/README.md

 ## Motivation

 The motivation behind this analysis is to gain a deeper understanding of my YouTube usage patterns.
-By examining the channels I subscribe to, the types of videos I watch, my viewing habits, and my engagement with likes, comments, and shares,I aim to uncover meaningful insights about my online behavior and interests.
+By examining my viewing habits via my watch history considering which days i watch more videos, and what time of the day i watch more videos, also how often do i engage with comments,and  which days and times i add videos to my Watch Later playlist.
+I aim to uncover meaningful insights about my online behavior and interests.